-This regularization interpretation is really important, otherwise the SVM "could not work":
+This regularization interpretation is really important, otherwise the SVM could not work (in the classical, underparameterized regime):

-- ► We implicitly embed our data in a very high-dimensional space. - ▶ In high-dimensional spaces, it happens very easily that we overfit. - ► The only way we can circumvent this is to regularize. - This is what the kernelized SVM does.
+- ▶ We implicitly embed our data in a very high-dimensional space. - ► In high-dimensional spaces, it happens very easily that we overfit. - ► The only way we can circumvent this is to regularize. - This is what the kernelized SVM does.